Noor Inayat Khan: Blue plaque

 On 25 February 2019, it was announced Noor Inayat Khan would be honoured with a blue plaque at her wartime London home at 4 Taviton Street in Bloomsbury – the house she left on her final and fatal mission and the address she had etched into her bowl while in prison so she could be identified.
 Noor was the first woman of South Asian descent to have a blue plaque honouring her in London.
 The plaque was unveiled in a virtual ceremony broadcast on English Heritage's Facebook page at 7 pm on Friday 28 August 2020.

+Further information

+Khan's military career is featured in the Ministry of Defence publication "We were there".
+It details the contribution of members of ethnic communities to Britain in wartime over a period of two hundred years.